Mortal Kombat Legends: Cage Match: Production

-The film was dedicated to comedian Gilbert Gottfried, as Cage Match served his final posthumous credit following his death in April 2022.
+The film was dedicated to comedian Gilbert Gottfried, as Cage Match served as his final posthumous credit following his death in April 2022.

 During promotion for Mortal Kombat Legends: Snow Blind at New York Comic Con in October 2022, a fourth installment in the Legends series titled Cage Match was announced, where actor Joel McHale was announced to be reprising his role as Johnny Cage.
 In an interview in October 2022, Jeremy Adams revealed that he is writing the film.
 In June 2023, IGN announced the film's cast and details, with actress Jennifer Grey and Gilbert Gottfried among the names of the cast.

 Reception

+Critical response

 Sam Stone of Comic Book Resources called the film "a goofy love letter to the '80s" and added, "There are moments throughout Cage Match where the audience may have to remind themselves that they're watching a Mortal Kombat movie because it really doesn't feel like a tangential story for the franchise and more of an off-kilter solo spinoff for Johnny Cage."
 Matt Donato of IGN rated the film a 6 out of 10, commenting, "Cage Match is more interested in Johnny slinging one-liners laced with '80s pop culture references than it is replicating gameplay.
-It’s a contained Mortal Kombat movie that feels underwhelming as a result, until a third act where Johnny squares off against Shinnok up and down Hollywood Boulevard. ...
+It's a contained Mortal Kombat movie that feels underwhelming as a result, until a third act where Johnny squares off against Shinnok up and down Hollywood Boulevard. ...
 It seems like Cage Match is trying to lampoon cheesy action movies, but instead winds up being one itself."
 Douglas Davidson of Elements of Madness said "delivering a delightful mystery that starts soft and ends with a series of blood-soaked fatalities.
-As long as that’s all you’re looking for, you’re going to have a good time."
+As long as that's all you're looking for, you're going to have a good time."